Charm physics: Mixing and CPV in charm

 {\bf Experimental searches with two-body decays:} the first observation of $D^0$-$\bar D^0$ meson mixing with a single measurement was obtained by the LHCb collaboration~\cite{LHCb:2012zll} through the lens of wrong-sign (WS) -- right-sign (RS) decays.
 The decays in question were $D^0 \to K^\pm \pi^\mp$, see Fig.~\ref{sec5.3:fig1}, where the RS ($K^-\pi^+$) rate is dominated by the CF decay $D^0\rightarrow K^-\pi^+$ and by an extremely suppressed contribution from the DCS decay $\bar{D}^0\rightarrow K^-\pi^+$ following $D^0$-$\bar{D}^0$ mixing; whereas the WS ($K^+\pi^-$) rate receives contribution from the DCS decay $D^0\rightarrow K^+\pi^-$ and the CF decay $\bar{D}^0\rightarrow K^+\pi^-$ following $D^0$-$\bar{D}^0$ mixing.
 The interplay between CF and DCS modes in the RS-WS decays is sketched in Fig.~\ref{fig:mixing_paths}.
 Both charm mixing and the Cabibbo suppression contribute to the different yields of the RS-WS candidates, and these differ by roughly~$\mathcal{O}(10^3)$ as it can be seen in Fig.~\ref{fig:WSRS}. \\

-A measurement of the relative rate between the WS and RS yields, $N( \rm WS)$, $N ( \rm RS)$, in bins of decay time, does not directly give access the mixing parameters $x$ and $y$---defined in Section~\ref{subsec:basics_mixing}, since, due to final-state interactions and hadronic effects, the observed rates also depend on the relative CP conserving strong phase $\delta$ between the DCS and CF amplitudes.
+A measurement of the relative rate between the WS and RS yields, $N( \rm WS)$, $N ( \rm RS)$, in bins of decay time, does not directly give access the mixing parameters $x$ and $y$---(see the preceding chapter)), since, due to final-state interactions and hadronic effects, the observed rates also depend on the relative CP conserving strong phase $\delta$ between the DCS and CF amplitudes.
 As a result, one can only be sensitive to a linear combination of $x$ and $y$, which depends on the value of $\delta$.
 In fact, in the limit of small mixing parameters, the time-dependent ratio between the observed WS and RS yields, $R(t)$, can be approximated as

 where $t/\tau$ is the decay time in units of the measured $D^0$-meson lifetime, $R_D$ is the ratio of WS to RS decays at $t= 0$, i.e.\ without contributions from mixing, and $x^\prime$, $y^\prime$ are a combination of the mixing parameters $x$ and $y$, defined as